godlikepanos/anki-3d-engine/README.md

 [![AnKi logo](http://anki3d.org/wp-content/uploads/2015/11/logo_248.png)](http://anki3d.org)

-AnKi 3D engine is a Linux and Windows opensource game engine that runs on OpenGL 4.5 and Vulkan 1.0 (Experimental).
+AnKi 3D engine is a Linux and Windows opensource game engine that runs on Vulkan 1.1 and OpenGL 4.5 (now deprecated).

 [![Video](http://img.youtube.com/vi/va7nZ2EFR4c/0.jpg)](http://www.youtube.com/watch?v=va7nZ2EFR4c)

 1 License
 =========

 AnKi's license is BSD.
 This practically means that you can use the source or parts of the source on proprietary and non proprietary products as long as you follow the conditions of the license.

 See `LICENSE` file for more info.